 The Office of Research and Innovation serves as the touch point for those outside the University who are interested in Technology Transfer .

 The experienced team has created spin-off companies, processed patent applications, and licensed technology and patents, and welcomes inquiries about these possibilities.

 View our Planning Your Proposal page for Information about the grant process, from availability and deadlines to proposal writing, budgeting and post-project follow-up.

-Specific questions may be addressed to the Office of Research staff.
+Specific questions may be addressed to the Office of Research and Innovation staff.